Doctorate in Educational Leadership

 - For international applicants, who are non-native speakers of English, a TOEFL score of 550 is expected.

-- An autobiography focused upon the professional career and objectives of the applicant.
-The autobiography should be double spaced and approximately four pages in length.
+- An autobiography focused on the professional career and objectives of the applicant.
+The autobiography should be double-spaced and approximately four pages in length.

-- A curriculum vita or a resume is preferred, but not required.
+- A curriculum vitae or a resume is preferred, but not required.
+Graduate College

-- All transcripts should be sent to: Graduate College, Room 220, Research and Technology Center, Ohio University, Athens OH 45701.
+- All transcripts should be sent to the: Graduate College, Grosvenor Hall 102, 1 Ohio University Drive, Athens, OH 45701

 For more information, contact: